Configuration Files

 Transects are numbered with an integer identifier.
 They do not need to be sequential, but they must be unique.

-The config.json file that is used for the model will look like:
+The config.yaml file that is used for the model will look like:

 The offshore_locations file is a text file which contains a list of the offshore locations where boundary condition information is extracted.
 These should be in WGS84 coordinates.
 The file should look like: